PintoGideon/Algorithms/Algo with Arrays/MaxSubsetSumNoAdjacent.md/MaxSubset.md

 [7,10]

 At index 2 we have 12
-We can add 7 and 12 here as they are not adjacent [7,10,19]
+We can add 7 and 12 here as they are adjacent [7,10,19]

 At index 3 we have 7